-- They are identified as one of the following wastes according the European list of wastes (as defined by Commission Decision 2001/118/EC of 16 January 2001 amending Decision 2000/532/EC as regards the list of wastes): - 0203 05 sludges from on-site effluent treatment in the preparation and processing of fruit, vegetables, cereals, edible oils, cocoa, coffee, tea and tobacco; conserve production; yeast and yeast extract production, molasses preparation and fermentation. - 0204 03 sludges from on-site effluent treatment in sugar processing - 0205 02 sludges from on-site effluent treatment in the dairy products industry - 0206 03 sludges from on-site effluent treatment in the baking and confectionery industry. - 0207 05 sludges from on-site effluent treatment in the production of alcoholic and non-alcoholic beverages (except coffee, tea and cocoa) - 2.
-Sludges are single-source separated, meaning that there has been no mixing with effluents or sludges outside the specific production process.
+0203 05 sludges from on-site effluent treatment in the preparation and processing of fruit, vegetables, cereals, edible oils, cocoa, coffee, tea and tobacco, conserve production, yeast and yeast extract production, molasses preparation and fermentation; 0204 03 sludges from on-site effluent treatment in sugar processing; 0205 02 sludges from on-site effluent treatment in the dairy products industry; 0206 03 sludges from on-site effluent treatment in the baking and confectionery industry; 0207 05 sludges from on-site effluent treatment in the production of alcoholic and non-alcoholic beverages (except coffee, tea and cocoa).

+(b).
+Are single-source separated, meaning that there has been no mixing with effluents or sludges outside the specific production process.